Voyah Free: Second generation (2025)

-The Voyah Free+ was first revealed at Auto Shanghai 2025, and is a new generation replacing the original Free.
+The second generation Voyah Free, initially marketed as the Voyah Free+ (stylized as FREE^{+}), was first revealed at Auto Shanghai 2025.

 The exterior uses the 'City Light and Shadow Aesthetics' design language, and the length and width have grown 10. mm, while the wheelbase is 5 mm longer.
-It will receive Huawei's ADS 4 ADAS system and will use HarmonyOS Cockpit 5 for its infotainment system.
+It will receive Huawei's ADS 4 Advanced driver-assistance system and will use Harmony Space 5 for its infotainment system.

 The interior features a 10.25-inch digital instrument cluster supplemented by a 29-inch AR-HUD and a 15.6-inch 2K central infotainment touchscreen, along with a rear control touchscreen for rear passengers, all of which run on Huawei's HarmonySpace 5 cockpit system.
 All seats have heating and ventilation functions, and the front passenger seat can recline up to 163° and has a four-way adjustable legrest, while the rear seatbacks can recline up to 39°.
 The center console has 50-watt active cooled wireless charging pads and has a 7 L refrigerator located in the rear which can be set between -6-50 C. It has a 22-speaker Huawei Sound system and a 1.78 m2 panoramic sunroof.
 It has a 590 L rear cargo area, which expands to 1450 L with the rear seats folded down.

 The Free+ is one of the first to be equipped with a Huawei's ADS 4.0 system, which has a 29-sensor suite including one 192-line LiDAR, three 4D mmWave radars, 2 conventional mmWave radars, 11 cameras, and 12 ultrasonic sensors.
 It enables ADAS functions such as L2 semiautonomous assisted driving in highway and urban conditions and automatic emergency braking from up to 130. km/h.